Hemophagocytic lymphohistiocytosis: Prognosis

-The prognosis is guarded with an overall mortality of 50%.
+Based on the large HLH-94 trial, HLH has an estimated survival of 54% at 5 years.
+The familial type has a 50% survival rate at 5 years.
+The 5-year survival rate increased to 66% in those who had a stem cell transplant after medical therapy.
 Poor prognostic factors included HLH associated with malignancy, with half the patients dying by 1.4 months compared to 22.8 months for non-tumour associated HLH patients.
+Other estimates show that secondary HLH associated with malignancy has a 20-30% survival rate at 2 years.

 Secondary HLH in some individuals may be self-limited because patients can fully recover after having received only supportive medical treatment (i.e., IV immunoglobulin only).
-However, long-term remission without the use of cytotoxic and immune-suppressive therapies is unlikely in the majority of adults with HLH and in those with involvement of the central nervous system (brain and/or spinal cord).
+However, long-term remission without the use of cytotoxic and immunosuppressive therapies is unlikely in the majority of adults with HLH and in those with involvement of the central nervous system (brain and/or spinal cord).

 History

 The first case report of HLH was published in 1939 under the term "Histiocytic Medullary Reticulosis".
 A second report would come out in 1952 that would rename the disorder that same year.
 Development of higher immune effector cell-associated hemophagocytic lymphohistiocytsis-like syndrome (IEC-HS) was observed in phase 1 clinical trails of the therapeutic CRG-023 developed by Cargo Therapeutics.
-In this study 18% of participants developed IEC-HS and an undisclosed number of patients died.
+In this study, 18% of participants developed IEC-HS, and an undisclosed number of patients died.